Sourcing PCB Military Grade Electronic Components in a Unified Design Environment

 Working in an integrated design environment means that your design features are built to pass data between each other in a consistent language.
 You won’t have to purchase multiple programs from different vendors and force them into a single workflow.
 Instead, Altium Designer unifies important design and sourcing features under one roof, improving your productivity and compliance.

-- The component management and search features help you narrow down to registered, compliant military PCB components suppliers and quickly include these components in your layout.
+- The component management and search features help you narrow down to registered, compliant military PCB component suppliers and quickly include these components in your layout.
 Learn more about component management in Altium Designer.

 - Prime contractors will likely be subject to contractor manpower and engineering change order reporting requirements.
 Altium Designer helps you keep meticulous documentation and prove your compliance.
 Learn more about generating consistent documentation in Altium Designer.

 - Altium Designer has set the new standard for PCB design in the consumer electronics and defense industries.
 Learn more about Altium Designer’s solutions for the defense industry.

 Altium Designer’s integrated design interface is unmatched by other PCB design platforms.
 If you need assistance working with this type of design software, Altium will be there with the resources you need.
 You’ll have instant access to the AltiumLive forum, design tutorials, webinars, and podcasts with industry experts, and an extensive knowledge base.
 No other PCB design software company offers this many resources for success.

 Altium Designer is the only PCB design platform that unifies sourcing, layout, simulation, and verification for military electronic systems in a single environment.
-You can remain confident that your military PCB components are sourced properly and that your board meets strict military-grade performance requirements.
+You can remain confident that your military grades components are sourced properly and that your board meets strict military-grade performance requirements.
 It’s time to invest in the best circuit board design package on the market: make the switch to Altium Designer.